benpeloquin7/liars_dice/README.md

 "Game playing with incomplete information: Two learning agents for Liar’s Dice" - materials for CS221 submission

-The following materials were for a Stanford CS221 AI project

 code.zip
 --------
 + liarsdice.py: Game run functionality (game state description)